mrmans0n/localio/README.md

 #### Overriding default language

-This only makes sense with `platform :android` at the moment.
+This only makes sense with `platform :android` and `platform :resx` at the moment.
 If we want to override (for whatever reason) the default language flag in the source spreadsheet, we can use `:override_default => 'language'`.

 For example, if we wanted to override the default (english) and use spanish instead, we could do this: